mfdz/efa2gtfs/README.md

 - http://content.tfl.gov.uk/journey-planner-api-documentation.pdf

 ### How to run

+    To run the source code, the following software is required:

+    Python 3.5.1 (or higher)
+    Additional packages to be installed via pip are specified in requirements.txt

 #### Configuration
 To import departures from an efa endpoint, configure the following parameters in the config.ini: